ohnosequences/gener8bundle/README.md

 * Distribution fat-jar (i.e. which contains all it's dependencies) file;
 * Bundle and distribution fully-qualified object names (how to you refer to them in the scala code);
+> @marina-manrique: where and how I get these fully qualified names?
 * Credentials for launching an instance.

 Now, let's take for example an existing bundle and see how we can apply it.
 So the object names are